-The Scots had expected a historic win after the team rallied from a 14-0 deficit to score 23 unanswered points, but it left plenty of chances as numerous turnovers occurred attacking the All Blacks’ line. .
+The Scots were hoping for a historic win after the team rallied from a 14-0 deficit to score 23 unanswered points, but it left plenty of chances as numerous turnovers occurred attacking the All Blacks line. .

-Scotland had multiple chances to score tries that went missing as the loose All Blacks forwards ensured they held off penalties at crucial moments.
+Scotland had multiple chances to score tries that were lost as the All Blacks’ loose strikers made sure to hold penalties at crucial moments.

 Many Scottish fans felt the turning point was a yellow card for a ‘deliberate’ knockout when Australian Jack Dempsey stuck out an arm to attempt an interception.

-Savea’s run makes Scotland bite, Ioane somehow gets her hands free and offloads Telea for her second try of the game.
+Savea’s run causes Scotland to bite, Ioane somehow getting his hands free and offloading Telea for his second try of the game.

 — EK Rugby Analysis (@ek_rugby) November 13, 2022

-The try was awarded on the pitch without a second glance at Telea’s positioning, who saw the ball bounce off her chest area as she dived.
+The try was conceded on the field without a second glance at Telea’s placement, who saw the ball bounce off his chest area as he launched.

-Scotland fans felt a second look was necessary, writing that the humiliation was “never in control” and “suspicious of punishing”.
+Scotland fans felt a second look was necessary, writing that the humiliation was “never in control” and “suspected of punishing”.

-After watching a replay of the attempt on the big screen as Jordie Barrett lined up his kick, fans on the ground “screamed murder blue,” according to another fan.
+After watching a replay of the attempt on the big screen as Jordie Barrett lined up his kick, fans on the ground “screamed blue murder,” according to another fan.

 Telea never has control of the ball 😂 wow #SCOvNZL

-It was not a deliberate touch, NZ tried one last time to ground the suspect, Graham stumbled in the last few minutes, Scotland persistently penalized on the line, NZ not in similar circumstances.
+It was not a deliberate touch, NZ tried one last time to ground the suspect, Graham stumbled in the last few minutes, Scotland was persistently penalized at the line, NZ not in similar circumstances.
 Farce.
 There’s a new Joubert in town. #SCOvNZL #The Rugby

 —Steven Burns (@stevenroyburns) November 13, 2022

-The fun moment yesterday was when the crowd, normally silent in this part of the world during a kick, watched the replay of AB’s last try and thought Telea bunted and proceeded to yell blue murder as Jordie nailed the sideline sealing the play. conversion #SCOvNZL
+The fun moment yesterday was when the crowd, normally silent in this part of the world during a kick, watched the replay of AB’s last attempt and thought Telea touched and proceeded to yell blue murder as Jordie nailed the sideline that sealed the play. conversion #SCOvNZL

 — Max Power 🇺🇦 (@jrodbourn) November 14, 2022